zer0cache/matic-docs/docs/validate/mainnet/core-components.md

 ---
 **Heimdall**

-[Heimdall](https://github.com/maticnetwork/heimdall) is the Proof-of-Stake Validator node and layer for the Matic Network.
-It works in consonance with the [Staking contracts](https://github.com/maticnetwork/contracts/tree/master/contracts/staking) on Ethereum to enable the PoS mechanism on Matic.
+[Heimdall](https://github.com/maticnetwork/heimdall) is the Proof-of-Stake Validator node and layer for the Polygon Network.
+It works in consonance with the [Staking contracts](https://github.com/maticnetwork/contracts/tree/master/contracts/staking) on Ethereum to enable the PoS mechanism on Polygon.
 You can read up on it more [here](https://blog.matic.network/heimdall-and-bor-matic-validator-and-block-production-layers/).

 It comes with 2 main entrypoints: